Working on muscle trigger points is not easy at first. But then, what is? Some of

 popping up in the calves, and even in the soles of the feet.
 Why?
 When you release existing triggers, other muscles are

 suddenly used more - or at least differently.
 If there were latent trigs in them, these may suddenly be felt.
 Adjacent triggers in the same

 muscle may show up, or be irritated by the treatment of the other triggers.

 Also, most of us are rookies at this sort of thing.
 And, releasing triggers hurts!
 Between these two reasons, you may only succeed only in irritating the existing triggers initially.
 Even a trained neuromuscular masseuse may cause more discomfort at the start of the treatment sessions than he/she will relieve.

-Further, what would be the result of this new activity?
-That would be inflammation, which would be added to the inflammation due to the operational trauma.
+Further, too much overzealous rubbing might induce a little bit of extra inflammation, which would be added to the inflammation due to the operational trauma.

 Then there might be the inevitable "'What is wrong' questions".
 Did I have fibromyalgia?
 What about a low grade infection?
 Wait, could this be incipient bone problems?
 So what would be the result of these questions?
 Stress.
 And what is stress?
 More inflammation.